Rodis-Infrastructure/Azalea-Archive/README.md

 * `messages` - Triggered when a message is updated, deleted, or deleted in bulk.
 * `media` - The bot's storage for attachments.
 * `voice` - Triggered when a user joins, leaves, or moves voice channels.
+* `threads` - Triggered when a thread is created, updated, or deleted.

 ```toml
 [logging]